ross-alexander/dq/characters/items/items-ishamael.md

   Children of the Traveller, if the item is visible.

 : The wearer has increased taste and spell.
-All perception rolls involving taste or smell are one step easier (e.g. a 3xPC check is modified to a 4xPC check).
+All perception rolls involving taste or smell are one step easier (e.g. a 3 × PC check is modified to a 4 × PC check).

 : The increased sense of smell and taste grants greater tracking ability.
 The wearer tracks as if their rank in the Ranger skill is